aarooh/ha-tankille-deprecated/readme.md

 ### Version 0.2.0 - Enhanced Filtering & Configuration

 #### 🆕 **New Features**
+- **Station Names Filtering**: Include specific stations by name even if outside location radius
+  - Search through all available stations using partial name matching
+  - Combine with location filtering for comprehensive station selection
+  - Support for comma-separated list of station names or brands
+  - Perfect for including favorite stations outside your normal radius
 - **Fuel Type Selection**: Choose specific fuel types during setup and in options
   - Multi-select UI with checkboxes for all available fuel types
   - Defaults to most common types (95E10, 98E5, Diesel, E85)